Find a home

 We’ll provide solicitors who have all information needed to sell your lease however you’ll be charged for this service.
 All outstanding charges should be paid before the sale is completed and you should give us notice of the transfer of the lease.

 For more details about selling your lease, please contact the Leasehold Management section.

 - How do I make a complaint?

 You should take up any complaints with the team responsible for the service.
 If you’re not happy with the outcome, we have a complaints procedure.

-You may want to take up your grievance with a Leasehold Valuation Tribunal (LVT).
-LVTs are independent and impartial.
+You may want to take up your grievance with an independent and impartial First Tier Tribunal (Property Chamber) which has been introduced to replace the Leasehold Valuation Tribunal.
 Also the Leasehold Advisory Service (LEASE) can give you help and assistance on all aspects of leasehold management.